Excellence in heart and lung care

 About the Hospital

-The Trust employs 1,628 people (1438.85 whole-time equivalent), across a wide range of staff groups, including doctors, nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists, pathologists, dieticians, speech therapists, physiotherapists, pharmacists, clinical educators, the infection control team, and the administrative and clerical staff.
+The Trust employs 1,877 people across a wide range of staff groups, including doctors, nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists, pathologists, dieticians, speech therapists, physiotherapists, pharmacists, clinical educators, the infection control team, and the administrative and clerical staff.

 Papworth Hospital is one of the UK’s leading centres in coronary angiography, angioplasty and stenting and for intervention in structural heart disease including closure of septal defects; for transcatheter treatment of valve disease; Electrophysiology (EP); device implantation; Coronary Artery Bypass Grafting (CABG); and valve repair or replacement.

 The Department’s chest physicians manage acute and chronic respiratory conditions in collaboration with specialist radiologists and histopathologists.
 The Directorate has a number of sub-specialist services, many of which have a regional or national caseload.
 These include Cystic Fibrosis (CF), patients with recurrent infections (Cambridge Centre for Lung Infection CCLI), Interstitial Lung Disease, Pulmonary Vascular Diseases including being the only hospital in the UK to provide Pulmonary Endarterectomy (PEA) surgery, lung cancer and patients requiring respiratory support and sleep medicine.